SharonLutz/reverseMA/README.md

 ```

 ## Output 2
-Indirect effect of the exposure X on the outcome Y, but no direct effect of the exposure X on the outcome Y through the mediator M
+Indirect effect of the exposure X on the outcome Y, but no direct effect of the exposure X on the outcome Y through the mediator M.

 <img src="plots/reverseMAplotIndirect.png" width="400">

 ## Example 3:
-For example 3, we generate both a direct (betaX=0.2) and indirect effect (gammaX=0.2) of the exposure X on the outcome Y for a mediator M
+For example 3 is similar to Example 1 except we generate both a direct (betaX=0.2) and indirect effect (gammaX=0.2) of the exposure X on the outcome Y for a mediator M.
 ```
 library(reverseMA)